dharmafly/noodle/README.md

      `git rm -rf .`

-(INFO: Make sure to remove any untracked files as well as these also are candidates for merge conflicts.
-Preferably remove hidden files like .DS_STORE)
+  (INFO: Make sure to remove any untracked files as well, as these may be candidates for merge conflicts.
+For example, hidden files like `.DS_STORE`)

 3. Add a link to the dharmafly-docs repository: `git remote add dharmafly-docs git@github.com:dharmafly/dharmafly-docs.git`